hannesfrank/remnote-schedule/README.md

 Add the plugin to a document and it renders all entries under a parent with the name `Schedule`.

+**Important:** You have to put `Schedule` as a direct child of the Document/Rem you are currently in or it will not be found.

 The syntax was developed by [CrushEntropy](https://crushentropy.com/).
 It is designed to be typed fast and to easily reschedule if things change.
 See the original tool for a guide.

 Basically you write Rems of the following form